Slow earthquake: Low frequency earthquakes in Cascadia

 The Cascadia subduction zone spans from northern California to about halfway up Vancouver Island and is where the Juan de Fuca, Explorer, and Gorda plates are overridden by North America.
 In the Cascadia subduction zone, LFEs are predominantly observed at the plate interface down-dip of the seismogenic zone.
-In the southern section of the subduction zone from latitudes 40°N to 41.8°N low frequency earthquakes occur at depths between 28–47 kilometers, whereas farther north near Vancouver Island the range contracts to approximately 25–37 kilometers.
+In the southern section of the subduction zone from latitudes 40°N to 41.8°N low frequency earthquakes occur at depths between 28 and 47 kilometers, whereas farther north near Vancouver Island the range contracts to approximately 25–37 kilometers.
 This depth section of the subduction zone has been classified by some authors as the "transient slip" or "transition" zone due to its episodic slip behavior and is bounded up-dip and down-dip by the "locked zone" and "stable-slip zone", respectively.
-The transient slip section of the Cascadia is marked by high Vp/Vs ratios (P-wave velocity divided by S-wave velocity) and is designated as a Low Velocity Zone (LVZ).
+The transient slip section of the Cascadia is marked by high Vp/Vs ratios (P wave velocity divided by S wave velocity) and is designated as a Low Velocity Zone (LVZ).
 Furthermore, the LVZ has high Poisson's ratios as determined by teleseismic wave observations.
 These seismic properties defining the LVZ have been interpreted as an overpressured region of the down-going slab with high pore fluid pressures.
 The presence of water at the subduction interface and its relation to the generation of LFEs is not fully understood, but hydrolytic weakening of the rock contact is likely important.

 Where megathrust earthquakes (M>8) have been repeatedly observed in the shallow sections (<25 km depth) of the Cascadia subduction zone, low frequency earthquakes have recently been discovered to occur at greater depths, down-dip of the seismogenic zone.
-The first indicator of low frequency earthquakes in Cascadia was discovered in 1999 when an aseismic event took place at the subduction interface wherein the overriding North American Plate slipped 2 centimeters south-west over a several-week period as recorded by Global Positioning System (GPS) sites in British Columbia.
+The first indicator of low frequency earthquakes in Cascadia was discovered in 1999 when an aseismic event took place at the subduction interface wherein the overriding North American plate slipped 2 centimeters south-west over a several-week period as recorded by Global Positioning System (GPS) sites in British Columbia.
 This apparent slow slip event occurred over a 50-by-300-kilometer area and took approximately 35 days.
 Researchers estimated that the energy released in such an event would be equivalent to a magnitude 6–7 earthquake, yet no significant seismic signal was detected.
 The aseismic character of the event led observers to conclude that the slip was mediated by ductile deformation at depth.
 After further analysis of the GPS record, these reverse slip events were found to repeat at 13- to 16-month intervals, and last 2 to 4 weeks at any one GPS station.
 Soon after, geophysicists were able to extract the seismic signatures from these slow slip events and found that they were akin to tremor and classified the phenomenon as episodic tremor and slip (ETS).
 Upon the advent of improved processing techniques, and the discovery that LFEs form part of tremor, low frequency earthquakes were widely considered a commonplace occurrence at the plate interface down-dip of the seismogenic zone in Cascadia.